-- 1. Meet with the Financial Aid office to discuss financing options including completing a Free Application for Federal Student Aid (FAFSA) and any additional required documents. - The prospective students may obtain a scholarship application from the Valley College Financial Aid office during the admissions process. - 3.
-Complete the Scholarship Application which includes an essay question.
+- 1. Meet with the Financial Aid office to discuss financing options including completing a Free Application for Federal Student Aid (FAFSA) and any additional required documents - The prospective students may obtain the appropriate application from the Valley College Financial Aid office during the admissions process. - 3.
+Complete the application which includes an essay question.
 All information requested on the application must be complete and legible.
 The application must be signed by the applicant.